renpy/renpy/sphinx/source/quickstart.rst

 Create a new project by choosing "Create New Project" from the launcher.

+If this is your first time creating a project, Ren'Py may ask you to select the projects directory.
+This is a directory (also called a folder) where new projects are created, and is scanned for existing projects.
+The directory chooser might pop up below Ren'Py, so be sure to look for it there.

 The launcher will then ask you for a project name.
 Since "The Question" is already taken, you should enter something different, like "My Question", and type enter.